b9words/praxis/content/curriculum/organizational-design-talent-density/ceo-toolkit-talent-density/performance-review-differentiation.md

 ---

-*This lesson is part of the **Organizational Design & Talent Density** domain in the Praxis Executive Education curriculum.*
+*This lesson is part of the **Organizational Design & Talent Density** domain in the Execemy Executive Education curriculum.*